-18-Bit RGB: Used to describe a clocked parallel TFT connection that uses 18 data lines (6 for Red, 6 for Green, 6 for Blue) as well as Hsync, Vsync, data enable, and pixel clock to transfer data to the TFT.
-Theoretical color depth is 218 or 262,144 colors.
+18-Bit RGB describes a clocked parallel TFT connection that uses 18 data lines (6 for Red, 6 for Green, 6 for Blue) as well as Hsync, Vsync, data enable, and pixel clock to transfer image data to a TFT.
+The theoretical color depth is 218 or 262,144 colors as each of the 18 data bus … Read more 18-Bit RGB

 24-Bit RGB: Used to describe a clocked parallel TFT connection that uses 24 data lines (8 for Red, 8 for Green, 8 for Blue) as well as Hsync, Vsync data enable, and pixel clock to transfer data to the TFT.
 Theoretical color depth is 224 or 16,777,216 colors.